elliott-with-the-longest-name-on-github/sveltekit-search-params/README.md

 ### pushHistory

-A boolean defining if the history have to be written at all.
-If set to false no new history entries will be written to the history stack (the URL will still update but the user will not be able to go back with the browser).
+When `true`, changes in the state will create new history entries.
+When `false`, they will replace the existing history entry.

 ### sort